ryancushen/SubTracker/docs/USER_GUIDE.md

 #### In GUI

-1. Click the "Add" button on the main screen.
+1. Click the "➕ Add New Subscription" button on the main screen.
 2. Fill in the subscription details in the form:
    - **Name**: The service name (required)
    - **Cost**: The amount charged per billing cycle (required)
+   - **Currency**: The currency code (default: USD)
    - **Billing Cycle**: How often you are charged (required)
+   - **Category**: Type of service (select from dropdown or add new)
    - **Start Date**: When the subscription began (required)
-   - **Category**: Type of service (select from dropdown or add new)
    - **Status**: Current subscription status
-   - **Additional Fields**: URL, username, notes, etc.
+   - **Additional Fields**: URL, username, notes
-3. Click "Save" to add the subscription.
+3. Click "Add Subscription" to save the new subscription.

 #### In TUI